ISISComputingGroup/ibex_developers_manual/doc/tools/Prologix-GPIB.md

 ## Prologix GPIB Adapter

-The [Prologix GPIB-ETHERNET adapter](https://prologix.biz/) is a GPIB -> ethernet adapter that is supported by EPICS asyn via the `prologixGPIBConfigure` command and is used by some of our aeroflex and PS300 series devices.
+The [Prologix GPIB-ETHERNET adapter](https://prologix.biz/) is a GPIB -> ethernet adapter that is supported by EPICS asyn via the `prologixGPIBConfigure` command and is used by some of our Aeroflex and PS300 series devices.

 The device support DHCP but it may not work across a network gateway, so when testing best be on the same network as the adapter.
 The MAC address is written on the adapter.